SriLankan Airlines: Modern era

-In 2008 when Emirates pulled out, the accumulated profit of SriLankan was Rs.
+In 2008, when Emirates pulled out, the accumulated profit of SriLankan was Rs.
 9.288 billion in that financial year.
-From 2008 to 2015, when the government administration ran it, the loss for the seven years was Rs.
+From 2008 to 2015, when the government ran it, the loss for the seven years was Rs.
 128.238 billion (US$875 million).

-Following the ownership transfer, SriLankan took the decision to promote Colombo as a hub for flights to Asia.
+Following the ownership transfer, SriLankan began promoting Colombo as a hub for flights to Asia.
 The first destination of the expansion plan was Shanghai; the route was initiated on 1 July 2010.
 The airline commenced flights to Guangzhou on 28 January 2011.

 SriLankan joined the Oneworld alliance on 1 May 2014.
-During 2014 it started to renew and increase its fleet, with purchases of Airbus A330 and A350 models.
+During 2014, it started to renew and increase its fleet, with purchases of Airbus A330 and A350 models.
 Currently, SriLankan operates an all-Airbus fleet except for its discontinued Air-Taxi services.
 SriLankan retired their last Airbus A340-300 on 7 January 2016 with its last scheduled flight from Chennai to Colombo.

 The airline terminated three European routes – Frankfurt, Paris and Rome – by the end of 2016.
 On 2020, the Frankfurt and Paris routes were resumed.

 The airline absorbed the operations of sister carrier Mihin Lanka in October 2016, in a bid to create a single stronger national airline for Sri Lanka.
 Accordingly, SriLankan took over two of Mihin Lanka's aircraft and absorbed its route network, adding ten new destinations to SriLankan's route network.

 In October 2017, SriLankan launched direct daily non-stop flights to Melbourne, Australia, its first new long-haul route in over five years and the most ambitious expansion to date.
 The flights restore a regular direct air link between Australia and Sri Lanka after a hiatus of sixteen years.
+This route has proved particularly popular and has been responsible with increased numbers of Australian tourists holidaying in Sri Lanka.

-During the COVID-19 pandemic SriLankan performed cargo and operating relief flights.
-On 1 February 2020 it operated a relief flight out of Wuhan, China.
+During the COVID-19 pandemic, SriLankan performed cargo and operating relief flights.
+On 1 February 2020, it operated a relief flight out of Wuhan, China.

 SriLankan lost 36.3 billion rupees up to August 2020 and the government approved a voluntary retirement package for 560 employees at a cost of 1.46 billion rupees.

-From May 2022, due to the ongoing economic crisis in Sri Lanka which resulted in the country facing a massive fuel shortage, SriLankan's long-haul flights have to make stopovers at the airports in the Indian cities of Trivandrum, Chennai and Kochi in order to refuel.
+From May 2022, due to the ongoing economic crisis in Sri Lanka which resulted in the country facing a fuel shortage, SriLankan's long-haul flights had to make stopovers at Chennai, Trivandrum, and Kochi in India to refuel.

+For the financial year 2022–2023, SriLankan Airlines achieved a break-even for the first time in over a decade and posted a net profit of $3 million.

+SriLankan Airlines won the 2024 IFSA Best Inflight Food or Beverage Innovation Award at the APEX (Airline Passenger Experience Association) and IFSA (International Flight Services Association) Global Expo October 2023.

 Corporate affairs

+Business trends

+The key trends of SriLankan Airlines (mainline) are as at the financial year ending 31 March:

+Headquarters

 The company's head office is at Airline Centre, Bandaranaike International Airport, Katunayake.